A little background

 - Let the dough rise undisturbed again (30 to 60 minutes):

 Sprinkle a little flour over dough.
 Use your pastry scraper to shape each one into a loose round — this isn’t the final shaping, just a preliminary shaping to prep the dough for further shaping.
-Flour your pastry scraper as needed to keep it from sticking to the dough.
+You can also flour your pastry scraper as needed to keep it from sticking to the dough.
+Once the dough is shaped, let it rest for 20 to 30 minutes to relax the gluten again.

 - Prepare bread proofing baskets, colanders, or mixing bowls: